mariobox/Hugo-Source/content/post/minimalhugo.md

 #### Create an index.html template

 This template is only used for the home page.
 Create it however you want your home page to look and place it in the root of the /layouts folder.
+You can also choose to use a list of posts as your index page.
+In that case just save the list template as index.html

 -----